 When Jacqui Burnett (FMAAT) was repeatedly shunned by a colleague, she placed a vase of flowers between them and got on with making a difference.

-You can never tell where a finance qualification will take you.
+You can never tell where an AAT qualification will take you.
 Back in the eighties, Jacqui Burnett (FMAAT) found it hard to even get a job.

 Now she is an Executive/Cabinet member at Luton Borough Council and Portfolio Holder for Safer and Stronger Communities, having built a colourful career that has included being a member of the Arts Council, a school governor and a Windrush ambassador for the Home Office.